 The 2017 Breeders' Cup at Del Mar

 When looking at Del Mar's storied history, multiple dates stand out among the most memorable in the track's timeline.
 Opening day on July 3, 1937 will inevitably and deservedly be on the list, as will Labor Day 1970 when Bill Shoemaker overtook John Longden to become the winningest jockey in the world.
 August 10, 1991, the day of the very first Pacific Classic, ranks highly, as does the 1996 renewal when Dare and Go pulled off one of the most shocking upsets of all time when he defeated the heavily favored Cigar in the latter's quest to move past Citation with seventeen consecutive victories.

-Four dates were just mentioned, all worthy ones.
+The four dates just mentioned are all worthy ones.
 But two more dates deserve inclusion in the conversation: November 3 and 4, 2017.

 On those pair of afternoons, Del Mar experienced something new in its eighty-year history, one that did not seem possible fifteen to twenty years earlier.

 For the first time, the Breeders' Cup came to the seaside venue.